Adam Habib is an academic, researcher, activist, administrator, and renowned political commentator and columnist.

 Habib is currently the Vice-Chancellor and Principal of the University of the Witwatersrand (Wits).
 He is also the Chair of Universities South Africa, which represents vice-chancellors and higher education in the country.
 In these roles, he has been working with government, students and other stakeholders to find solutions to the recent wave of protests around funding for higher education.
 He has also focussed on building African research excellence, and together with the University of Cape Town, Wits initiated the African Research Universities Alliance (ARUA).

-Professor Habib served as the former Deputy Vice-Chancellor for Research, Innovation, Library and Faculty Coordination at the University of Johannesburg (UJ).
-He has also served as the Executive Director of the Human Sciences Research Council and as a Research Director on Governance and Democracy.
-Prior to that, he served as a Professor in the School of Development Studies at the University of Natal and as the Research Director of the Centre for Civil Society.
+Prior to joining Wits, Habib served as Deputy Vice-Chancellor for Research, Innovation, Library and Faculty Coordination at the University of Johannesburg (UJ).
+He was instrumental in transforming UJ following the nationwide mergers of tertiary institutions in 2005 and played a key role in increasing research output.
+He also served as Research Director on Governance and Democracy, and Executive Director at the Human Sciences Research Council.
+He held several academic and research posts at the University of Natal, including Professor in the School of Development Studies and Research Director of the Centre for Civil Society.

 Habib holds qualifications in Political Science from three universities, including the University of Natal and Wits.
 He earned his masters and doctoral qualifications from the Graduate School of the City University of New York.

 Transformation, democracy and development are fundamental themes of his research.
 His latest book, South Africa’s Suspended Revolution: Hopes and Prospects, has informed debates around the country’s transition into democracy, as well as its prospects for inclusive development.

 Habib’s contributions recently resulted in his election to the American Academy of Arts and Sciences, in addition to serving as a fellow of both the African Academy of Science and the Academy of Science of South Africa.